jan-leila/nix-config-mirror/README.md

 ## Tech Debt
 - join config for systemd.tmpfiles.rules and service directory bindings
 - monitor configuration in `~/.config/monitors.xml` should be sym linked to `/run/gdm/.config/monitors.xml` (https://www.reddit.com/r/NixOS/comments/u09cz9/home_manager_create_my_own_symlinks_automatically/)
-- move applications in server environment into their own flakes
+- move applications in `defiant/services.nix` into their own flakes
-- get rid of environments folder
 ## New Features
 - offline access for nfs mounts (overlay with rsync might be a good option here? https://www.spinics.net/lists/linux-unionfs/msg07105.html note about nfs4 and overlay fs)
 - Flake templates - we need to add these to some kind of local registry??? `nix flake show templates` - https://nix.dev/manual/nix/2.18/command-ref/new-cli/nix3-flake-init